-As I soon discovered visiting the Cedar Falls area, also known as Iowa's Gateway to Trails, throughout the area you will find miles of hard surface trails.
-On my last visit, I had the opportunity to ride with several of the Cedar Valley Cyclists and enjoy some of the road and trail loops in the area that they frequent often.
+On my first visit to this part of Iowa, I was amazed at the intricate network of hard surface bicycle trails the Cedar Falls/ Waterloo Area had to offer.
+On this trip I had the opportunity to ride with several of the Cedar Valley Cyclists and enjoy some of the road and trail loops in the area that they frequent.
 The Cedar Falls area has something for both the seasoned cyclist and novice rider.
-A bike friendly community for the off road cyclist (cyclecross, fat bike, mountain biking and BMX), several opportunities also await your arrival.
+This is also a bike friendly community for the off road cyclist (cyclecross, fat bike, mountain biking and BMX), with several opportunities waiting your arrival.
 Not to mention the wide array of historic, educational and entertaining attractions to take in when not riding.

-About Cedar Falls and the Valley Lake Trail options The Cedar Valley Lakes Trail through Cedar Falls and Waterloo intertwine throughout the area, offering over 100 miles in the trail system.
+About Cedar Falls and the Valley Lake Trail options The Cedar Valley Lakes Trail system, running through Cedar Falls and Waterloo, offers more than 100 miles of scenic trails.
 As I discovered, some of these trails connect and meander through neighboring Waterloo for additional cycling opportunities.
-A Bike Friendly Community designation by the League of American Cyclists, see the Cedar Falls bike map for an overview of the vast trail systems and designated bike routes you can enjoy, as I did.
-My First Ride While Visiting On my first day there, before the rest of my group arrived from Minnesota, I had the opportunity to ride with Brian Will.
+A Bike Friendly Community designated by the League of American Cyclists, see the Cedar Falls bike map for an overview of the vast trail systems and designated bike routes you can enjoy, as I did.
+My first ride while visiting On my first day there, before the rest of my group arrived from Minnesota, I had the opportunity to ride with Brian Will.
 A local realtor, Brian is a member of the Cedar Valley Cycling Club.
 He volunteered to show me some of the trail loops and bike friendly street routes used for connectivity.
 The first thing I notice as we explored the trails, the majority of the system is paved in concrete, with only a few patches of asphalt to remind me of home.
 Our first adventure was on the Big Woods Lake Trail.
 This is a perfect trail loop for biking while viewing birds and wildlife.
+In the afternoon, after stopping for lunch on Cedar Falls 'promenade' (Main Street)

-In the afternoon, after stopping for lunch on Cedar Falls 'promenade' (Main Street) we went out and rode sections of the Prairie Lakes Trail.
-A part of the Discovery American Trail System we found several loops that took us into charming and historic neighborhoods in Cedar Falls.
-Further along, from the trail, we viewed the agricultural test field at the University of Northern lowa.
+we went out and rode sections of the Prairie Lakes Trail.
+A part of the Amercan Discovery Trail System, we found several loops that took us into charming and historic neighborhoods in Cedar Falls.
+Further along, from the trail, we viewed the agricultural test field at the University of Northern Iowa.
 Then we stopped at the Hearst Center For The Arts & Sculpture Garden, before returning to the promenade, to check out the new brewery.
+Road bike and trail touring options